pranav-ui215/password-manager-java-24BAI10720/README.md

 * No graphical user interface
 * Encryption key is fixed in code
 * No password recovery mechanism

+## Conclusion

+This project demonstrates a practical implementation of a secure password manager using core Java concepts.
+It combines encryption, file handling, and user interaction to provide a functional and secure system for managing credentials.

 * Name: Pranav Shyam Nair